arangodb/docs-hugo/site/content/3.11/develop/integrations/spring-data-arangodb/reference-version-4/mapping/computed-values.md

 ## Data Definitions

 Computed values data definitions can be specified through parameters of the following annotations:
 - `@ComputedValueField` on fields
 - `@ComputedValueEntry` on classes (optionally within `@ComputedValues`)

-For example:
+**Example**

 ```java
 @Document
 @ComputedValueEntry(